-14.2.13.26 <t-value-prediction-first-point>
+14.2.12.26 <t-value-prediction-first-point>

-Description: A sample point is close a surface if it is closer to <t-value-prediction-first-point> times the prediction error.
-A close sample point gives a constraint (inequality point) used when conditioning to zone logs.
-See Step 3 on page 183 for more details.
+Description: A sample point is close to a surface if it is closer than <t-value-prediction-first-point> times the prediction uncertainty.
+A close sample point gives a surface constraint used when conditioning to zone logs.
+See Step 3 on page 184 for more details.

-14.2.13.27 <t-value-prediction-second-point>
+14.2.12.27 <t-value-prediction-second-point>

-Description: A close sample point and its associated inequality point might cause the neighboring 4 surface to violate the sample point.
-Therefore, inequality points usually come in pairs.
-See Step 3 on page 183 for more details.
-If the sample point is closer to the second surface than <t-value-prediction-second-point> times the prediction error this inequality is also used.
+Description: A close sample point and its associated surface constraint might cause the neighboring surface to violate the sample point.
+Therefore, surface constraints usually come in pairs.
+See Step 3 on page 184 for more details.
+If the sample point is closer to the second surface than <t-value-prediction-second-point> times the prediction uncertainty this surface constraint is also used.

-14.2.13.28 <t-value-simulation-first-point>
+14.2.12.28 <t-value-simulation-first-point>

-Description: The same as <t-value-prediction-first-point> but used in stochastic simulation mode.
+Description: The same as <t-value-prediction-first-point> but used in stochastic simulation <mode>.
 A higher default value is chosen since there is a higher risk of ending up on the wrong side when simulating.

-14.2.13.29 <t-value-simulation-second-point>
+14.2.12.29 <t-value-simulation-second-point>

-Description: The same as <t-value-prediction-second-point> but used in stochastic simulation number gives this truncation limit such that of the eigenvalues are above this limit.
+Description: The same as <t-value-prediction-second-point> but used in stochastic simulation

-14.2.13.30 <maximum-generalized-eigenvalue-for-inequality-points>
+14.2.12.30 <maximum-generalized-eigenvalue-for-inequality-points>

-Description: When calculating the help points, the inverse of the matrix $(C^{i|e} - \Sigma^i)$ goes into the formulas.
+Description: When calculating the surface help points, the inverse of the matrix $(C^{i|e} - \Sigma^i)$ goes into the formulas.
 This matrix is not always positive definite so a method to modify the sample covariance matrix is needed.
 This can be done by truncating some eigenvalues.
-The specified
+The specified number gives this truncation limit such that of the eigenvalues are above this limit.